 How much mana it takes to level up and how many level ups are needed before new abilities are gained depends on the creature in question.
 But with dozens of self-improving warriors available, which cards reign supreme?
-These are the ten best level up creatures in Magic!
+These are the 10 best level-up creatures in Magic!

 Mana cost to fully level up: 12

-Like Caracan, Halimar accepts two mana of any color to level up, and on her first milestone, her toughness skyrockets to six, granting an impressive 0/6 wall guardian.
-That's a decent stopping point, but if you manage to amass five level counters, Halimar morphs into an imposing 6/6, finally letting her give as good as she can take.
-She also gains islandwalk, rendering her unblockable if your opponent controls an island land card.
-As icing on the cake, remember that in all forms Halimar belongs to the popular merfolk creature type, qualifying her for many family-dependent effects.
+Halimar accepts two mana of any color to level up, and on her first milestone, her toughness skyrockets to six, granting an impressive 0/6 wall guardian.
+That's a decent stopping point, but if you manage to amass five level counters, Halimar morphs into an imposing 6/6, finally letting her give as good as she takes.
+She also gains islandwalk, rendering her unblockable if your opponent controls an island land card, and her merfolk subtype has many tribal synergies.

 Mana needed to fully level up: 18

 Like Master, Hedron-Field Purists belongs to the white camp and requires three mana to initially summon.
 This time, leveling it up also needs three mana, but thankfully you'll notice the training at the first level.
 From levels 1–4, Purists jumps from a 0/3 to a 1/4 and gains an awesome ability: If a source would deal damage to you or a permanent you control (including Purists), prevent one of that damage.